Aging Vol 4: Menopause- Interventions for "The Change" - 6 CE's

 B. interpersonal therapy and cognitive behavioral therapy

-D. Postmenopause has been associated with heart disease and osteoporosis
+D. heart disease and osteoporosis

 E. Hawton et al. suggested that a decrease in sexual frequency resulted from a decline in marital adjustment, partner interest, and partner availability.